Poplars (Monet series): Public display

-In 2015, the National Gallery in London exhibited five paintings of the series, together in a single room, for the duration of an exhibition devoted to Paul Durand-Ruel.
+In 2015, the National Gallery in London exhibited five paintings from the series, together in a single room, for the duration of an exhibition devoted to Paul Durand-Ruel.
 This was a rare occurrence and believed to possibly be the first time that these five paintings have been exhibited together since they were painted.

 The paintings were also shown at The Philadelphia Museum of Art when the exhibition traveled from London to Philadelphia.